superruzafa/visual-scala-reference/_en/functions/flatten.md

 }
 ~~~

-`flatten` creates a collection by using the elements of this collection's inner collections as elements.
+`flatten` creates a collection by using the elements of this collection's subcollections.

 <figure class="diagram">
   <img src="images/flatten.svg" alt="flatten function">